jayrbolton/anchor-hash-scroll/README.md

 This is a plain-JS library for enhancing anchor hash link behavior:

-* Smooth scrolls to the linked element
 * Tracks user scrolling and sets `data-active` attributes to be true for the link and section elements within the current scroll
 * Tracks user scrolling and changes current hash in url based on scroll position

-Just require it however you wish to initialize it:

 ```js
 require('anchor-scroll-hash')